A creamy no-egg coquito recipe made with rum and coconut milk.

 If you want to make a batch of virgin coquitos for the kids, just leave out the rum.
 The drink will be just good and even creamier without the addition of the alcohol.

-Or, whip up a batch of grinch punch for the kids to enjoy while the adults sip on their coquitos.
+Or, whip up this kid-friendly grinch punch recipe for the kids to enjoy while the adults sip on their coquitos.

 - 2 star anise